digital-cargo/good-practice-eCommerce/README.md

 The “+1” element completes the dataset by providing transport information, such as the carrier code, flight number, and planned departure date.
 This allows authorities to perform the screening before loading and to issue status messages like “OK to Load”, “Request for Information”, or “Do Not Load.”

-For this simulation, we´ll follow the current legal requirements, although a ONE Record infrastructure will provide
+For this simulation, we´ll follow the current legal requirements, although a ONE Record infrastructure will provide a lot additional information for customs to take into account for a much more holistic risk assessement.

-#### Trigger

 The